hephaestus-compiler-project/types-bug-study-artifact/README.md

 Lift       Type argument inference -> Parameterized type           : 6.9599 (Confidence A->B: 0.6765, Support B: 0.0972) -- Totals A: 102, B: 149, A-B: 69
 ```

-Note that this script can be used to compute various lift scores.
+Note that this script can also be used to compute various lift scores.
-To print all available lift scores use the option `--all`.
+To print all lift cores for every combination,
+use the option `--all`.
-Furthermore, you can set the number of pairs to print with `--limit` option,
+Furthermore, you can set the number of pairs to print
+by providing the `--limit` option,
-a threshold with `--threshold` option, and a population threshold with
+a threshold with `--threshold` option,
+and a population threshold with `--ithreshold`.
-`--ithreshold`.

 ```
 usage: lift.py [-h] [--threshold THRESHOLD] [--ithreshold ITHRESHOLD]